-4. Requesting payment be made directly to the school.
+4. Requesting payment be made directly to the college.

-Didn't we just suggest that you request your 529 distribution be made directly to the school to ensure proper matching?
+Didn't we just suggest that you request your 529 distribution be made directly to the college to ensure proper matching?
 Then why would we now say this is a mistake?

-You would not want the school viewing the 529 money the same way it views a scholarship and reducing your child's financial-aid package.
-Check with the school first and confirm its policy with respect to funds received directly from a 529 plan.
+You would not want the college to view the 529 money the same way it views a scholarship and reduce your child's financial-aid package.
+Check with the college first and confirm its policy with respect to funds received directly from a 529 plan.
 You always have the option to request the distribution be made payable to you or your student.
-It then becomes your responsibility to pay the school.
+It then becomes your responsibility to pay the college.

 5. Taking the money from the wrong 529 account.

 Some parents have more than one 529 account.
 Most often this happens when a parent prefers an out-of-state 529 plan over the in-state 529 plan, but does not want to forsake the state tax deduction in those states offering that particular benefit.
 Contributions are first made to the in-state 529 plan to take maximum advantage of the state tax benefit, and any remaining money is contributed to the out-of-state 529 plan.

 Read More: Does your state have a 529 tax benefit?

 Multiple accounts may also be used when investors wish to diversify or when they see a particularly attractive aggressive option in one 529 plan and an attractive conservative option in another.

 Different accounts are going to experience different growth rates.
 By first tapping the account with the higher earnings ratio once your child gets to college, you are locking in maximum tax savings.
 If your child graduates when you still have money in 529 plans, the tax cost associated with non-qualified distributions is minimized because the lowest-growth account is left for last.